-8 This provision overlaps with FSA Rule DTR 7.2.7 R (see Schedule B).
+This provision overlaps with FSA Rule DTR 7.2.7 R (see Schedule B).

-- B.3.2 The terms and conditions of appointment of non-executive directors should be made available for inspection9.
-The letter of appointment should set out the expected time commitment.
-Non-executive directors should undertake that they will have sufficient time to meet what is expected of them.
-Their other significant commitments should be disclosed to the board before appointment, with a broad indication of the time involved and the board should be informed of subsequent changes. - B.3.3 The board should not agree to a full time executive director taking on more than one non-executive directorship in a FTSE 100 company nor the chairmanship of such a company.
+The terms and conditions of appointment of non-executive directors should be made available for inspection by any person at the company's registered office during normal business hours and at the AGM (for 15 minutes prior to the meeting and during the meeting).

+B.3.3.
+The board should not agree to a full time executive director taking on more than one non-executive directorship in a FTSE 100 company nor the chairmanship of such a company.

-B.4 Development
+B.4: Development